ivanhofer/typesafe-i18n/README.md

 #### locales

 Locales must follow a specific file pattern.
 For each locale, you have to create a folder with the name of the locale inside your `src/langauge` folder e.g. 'en', 'en-us', 'en-GB'.
 The name of the folder is also the name of the locale you use inside your code.
 Each locales folder needs to have an `index.ts` file with a default export.
-This should look something like:
+The file should export an object with key-values pairs and should look something like:

 ```javascript
 import type { LangaugeTranslation } from '../langauge-types';

 const de: LangaugeTranslation = {

    ... // your translations go here

 }

 export default de